 What exactly is a psychologist?

-In the State of Georgia, the term “psychologist” is a specific term that is restricted for use only by individuals who have completed a doctorate degree in psychology and are licensed by the State.
-Psychologists are mental health professionals who have completed anywhere from six to ten years of training, including completion of a course of graduate school training, practicum trainings, a year of internship, and a year of post-doctoral supervised work.
-In general, a psychologist will have education and training in human development, brain structure and function, behavioral dynamics, social and family dynamics, statistics and research methods, psychopharmacology, and ethics.
-Psychologists differ from other mental health professionals in that they receive a broader and lengthier education than, for example, masters degree level professionals.
+In the State of Georgia, the term “psychologist” is a specific term that is restricted for use only by individuals who have completed a doctorate in psychology and are licensed by the State.
+Psychologists are mental health professionals who have completed anywhere from six to ten years of training, including graduate school courses, practicum training, a year of internship or residency, and a one-year post-doctoral supervised work experience (post-doctoral fellowship).